-A. Within 10 days of the filing of a representation petition, the board or designee, shall by letter request of any party that appears to have an interest in the proceeding, including any public employees involved and any incumbent labor organizations, its position with respect to the appropriateness of the bargaining unit petitioned for; a statement of any issues of unit inclusion or exclusion that the party believes may be in dispute, and any other issue that could affect the outcome of the proceeding.
+A. Within 10 days of the filing of a representation petition, the director shall by letter request of any party that appears to have an interest in the proceeding, including any public employees involved and any incumbent labor organizations, its position with respect to the appropriateness of the bargaining unit petitioned for; a statement of any issues of unit inclusion or exclusion that the party believes may be in dispute, and any other issue that could affect the outcome of the proceeding.

-B. From APS, the board or designee within 10 days of the filing of a representation petition, shall also request a list of the employees who would be eligible to vote if the petitioned-for unit were found to be appropriate, based on the payroll period that ended immediately preceding the filing of the petition.
-APS shall be instructed to file such a list within 10 days of such a request.
-The board or designee shall make the list available to the parties.

-Section 6 - Initial Investigation of Petition: After a petition has been filed, the board's designee shall investigate the petition.
-The board may appoint a designee to investigate all petitions filed with the board or may appoint a designee to investigate a single petition.
-The investigation shall include the following steps and shall be completed within 30 days of the filing of the petition.

-A. The board's designee shall check the showing of interest (if applicable) against the list of eligible employees, in the proposed unit filed by APS to determine whether the showing of interest has been signed and dated by a sufficient number of employees and that the signatures are sufficiently current.
-If signatures submitted for a showing of interest meet the requirements set forth in these rules, they shall be presumed valid unless the board's designee is presented with clear and convincing evidence that they were obtained by fraud, forgery or coercion.
-In the event that evidence of such fraud, forgery or coercion is presented to the designee, the designee shall investigate the allegations as expeditiously as possible and shall keep the showing of interest confidential during the investigation.
-The designee shall dismiss any petition supported by an improper or insufficient showing of interest, consistent with Section 23 (opportunity to present additional showing), and shall explain in writing the basis of the dismissal.
-The designee's determination as to the sufficiency of a showing of interest is an administrative matter solely within the designee's authority and shall not be subject to questions or review.
+- B. From any public employer involved, the director, within 10 days of the filing of a representation petition, shall also request a list of the employees who would be eligible to vote if the petitioned-for unit were found to be appropriate, based on the payroll period that ended immediately preceding the filing of the petition.
+The public-employer shall be instructed to file such a list within 10 days of the director's request.
+The board shall make the list available to the parties. - 2.13 INITIAL INVESTIGATION OF PETITION: After a petition has been filed, the director shall investigate the petition.
+The investigation shall include the following steps and shall be completed within 30 days of the filing of the petition. - A. The director shall check the showing of interest (if applicable) against the list of eligible employees, in the proposed unit filed by the public employer to determine whether the showing of interest has been signed and dated by a sufficient number of employees and that the signatures are sufficiently current.
+If signatures submitted for a showing of interest meet the requirements set forth in these rules, they shall be presumed valid unless the director is presented with clear and convincing evidence that they were obtained by fraud, forgery or coercion.
+In the event that evidence of such fraud, forgery or coercion is presented to the director, the director shall investigate the allegations as expeditiously as possible and shall keep the showing of interest confidential during the investigation.
+The director shall dismiss any petition supported by an improper or insufficient showing of interest, consistent with Section 23 (opportunity to present additional showing), and shall explain in writing the basis of the dismissal.
+The director's determination as to the sufficiency of a showing of interest is an administrative matter solely within the director's authority and shall not be subject to questions or review. - B. The director shall determine the facial validity of the petition, including the facial appropriateness of the petitioned-for unit and may request the petitioner to amend a facially inappropriate petition.
+In the absence of an appropriate amendment, the director shall dismiss a petition asking for an election in, or a clarification to, a facially inappropriate unit, or that is otherwise facially improper, in which case he shall explain his reasons in writing. - C. The director shall determine whether there are significant issues of unit scope, unit inclusion or exclusion, labor organization or public employer status; a bar to the processing of the petition;

-- B. The designee shall determine the facial validity of the petition, including the facial appropriateness of the petitioned-for unit and may request the petitioner to amend a facially inappropriate petition.
-In the absence of an appropriate amendment, the designee shall dismiss a petition asking for an election in, or a clarification to, a facially inappropriate unit, or that is otherwise facially improper, in which case the designee shall explain their reasons in writing. - C. The designee shall determine whether there are significant issues of unit scope, unit inclusion or exclusion, labor organization status; a bar to the processing of the petition; or other matters that could affect the proceedings.
-The designee shall make the determination pursuant to the provisions of Subsection C of Section 10-7E-13 and Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.
+or other matters that could affect the proceedings.
+The director shall make the determination pursuant to the provisions of Subsection C of Section 10-7E-13 and Section 10-7E-24 NMSA 1978, of the Public Employee Bargaining Act.